Obituary of Louise A Keating

 Nitardy Funeral Home is assisting the family with arrangements.

-www.nitardyfuneralhome.comTo send flowers to the family of Louise Keating, please visit Tribute Store
+www.nitardyfuneralhome.comTo send flowers to the family or plant a tree in memory of Louise Keating, please visit Tribute Store